Banter, firework emails and power ‘grab’ defended by ex-SFA chief in Marples trial

 23 Jun 2025, 20:15

-The former boss of the Skills Funding Agency took an “extraordinary interest” in the proposed sale of apprenticeship giant 3aaa – and wrongly claimed a power he did not have, the High Court heard today.
+The former boss of the Skills Funding Agency took an “extraordinary interest” in the proposed sale of apprenticeship giant 3aaa – and “grabbed” a power he did not have, the High Court has heard.

-Sir Peter Lauener was accused of “making it as hard as possible” for the apprenticeship giant to advance an application for its business to be taken over by Trilantic Capital Partners (TLP).
+Sir Peter Lauener was accused of “making it as hard as possible” for the training provider to advance an application for its government contracts to be taken over by Trilantic Capital Partners (TLP).

-It was put to Sir Peter, which he strongly denied, that he “just did not care about the correct legal process”.
+It was put to Sir Peter, which he strongly denied, that he “just did not care about the correct legal process” as he defended “banter” emails with colleagues.

 Apprenticeships tycoon Peter Marples and his family are suing the Department for Education for “negligence and misfeasance in public office” over the refusal in December 2016, claiming the DfE’s Skills Funding Agency (SFA) “breached their duties” by “exercising a non-existent power to refuse a change of control”.

 Witnesses for the claimants completed their evidence in the trial last week.
-This week, the court will hear from witnesses from the defence.
+This week, the court is hearing from witnesses from the defence.

-Sir Peter, who was SFA chief executive at the time, was giving evidence in the High Court today.
+Sir Peter, who was SFA chief executive at the time, gave evidence in the High Court on Monday and Tuesday.

 He said he felt the business plan proposed by TLP was “unachievable” in light of an imminent change in the apprenticeship levy, due to come into effect from April 2017.